Athletics (physical culture): Biological factors

 Gender and genetics play major roles in athletic body types.
 Significantly fewer football leagues exist for women; however, women have been active in martial arts for centuries, and sports like figure skating and tennis tend to favor women in terms of spectator popularity.
 Basketball, high jump, and volleyball favor taller athletes, while gymnastics and wrestling favor shorter ones.
 Long distance runners tend to be thinner, while competitive powerlifters and American football players tend to be stockier.
 Athletic development often begins with athletic parents.

 Physical conditioning is a primary athletic function for competition.
 Most often, trainers utilize proven athletic principles to develop athletic qualities; these qualities include coordination, flexibility, precision, power, speed, endurance, balance, awareness efficiency, and timing.
-While physical strength is prized over most other qualities in Western athletics, it is forbidden in the physical conditioning of T'ai chi ch'uan.
+While physical strength is prized over most other qualities in Western athletics, it is forbidden in the physical conditioning of tai chi.

 Sports medicine not only treats injuries with medical procedure, but attempts to prevent problems such as trauma and overuse injuries.
 Sports medicine can also include the use of massage, glucose testing, Rolfing, physical therapy, and performance-enhancing drugs like caffeine and anabolic steroids.

 Sports nutrition is the study and practice of nutrition and diet as they relate to athletic performance.
 It is concerned with the type and quantity of fluid and food taken by an athlete, and deals with nutrients such as vitamins, minerals, supplements and organic substances such as carbohydrates, proteins and fats.
 Although an important part of many sports training regimens, it is most intensely applied in strength sports (such as weight lifting and bodybuilding) and endurance sports (for example cycling, running, swimming).